jsonkao/redlining-heat/README.md

 ## Instructions

 To add new cities, append them to the `CITIES` variable in the Makefile.
 Run `make check-unique` to make sure there are no duplicate cities.
-Run `make downloads`, and then `make all`.
+Run `make downloads` (may have to run several times to get over the 429's).
+Run `make all`.

 Prerequisites:
 * Command line: GDAL, Python GDAL/OGR, jq, mapshaper, ndjson-cli, R, Node